cahnory/pnpm-monorepo/README.md

 #### 3.2.12. lint:fix:semantic

-Run the _lint:semantic_ script for all packages within the monorepo.
+Run the _lint:fix:semantic_ script for all packages within the monorepo.

 #### 3.2.13. test